 To Be Lawful or Good: Part of Will's Character Development is growing to accept the fact that a person who is technically an outlaw or a criminal can still be a good person at heart.
 Like Jack.
 Or his Dad.
 Or himself, by the end of the series.

 Supporting Protagonist: Even more so than Will, as the first 3 films are actually told from her point-of-view (Notice how she is the first character we see in the first 3 films, and her actions ((especially in the first film)) are usually what kick-starts the plot).

-And then she goes and becomes the Pirate King in the third movie.
+Took a Level in Badass: Will taught her how to use a sword.
+Unfortunately for her, this was all she and Will did during their engagement.
+And then in the third movie she goes and becomes the Pirate King.
 And not just King-in-Name-Only, she leads the pirates against the East India Company and does a damned good job of it.

 Wrong Genre Savvy: At least in the first movie.
 Elizabeth grew up reading pirate stories, so she has a pretty good idea of how pirates are "supposed" to behave.
 She's constantly being surprised at how rarely they live up to her expectations in real life.

 Barbossa: Still thinkin' of running, Jack?
 Think you can outrun the world?
 You know the problem with being the last of anything, by and by there be none left at all.
 Jack: Sometimes things come back mate.
 We're livin' proof, you and me.
 Barbossa: Aye, but that's a gamble of long odds, ain't it?
 There's never a guarantee of comin' back.
 But passin' on, that's dead certain.